top of page

 What is the Saltwater Railroad?

-The Saltwater Underground Railroad was a loose network of places and people that assisted enslaved Africans in their quest for freedom.
+The Saltwater Underground Railroad was a network of places and people that assisted enslaved Africans traveling south in search of freedom.
 Traditionally, the Underground Railroad heads North to free states and Canada.
-In this virtual tour powered by Google Earth™ technology, we focus on the lesser known Southern railroad path from Georgia, South Carolina and Florida to The Bahamas, a former British colony where free Africans developed communities that still exist today.
+In this virtual tour powered by Google Earth™ technology, we focus on the lesser known Southern railroad path from The Carolinas, Georgia and Alabama to Spanish Florida and The Bahamas, a former British colony where free Africans developed communities that still exist today.

 Experience the Saltwater Underground Railroad through our Google Earth Virtual Tour.